 A review of an existing field of knowledge ought always to show a positive and generous face.
 There is certainly too much of value in the available variety of organizational approaches for them to be dismissed as useless or trivial.
-It is therefore concluded that there is a need to develop a true management system of an organization evolving learning capacity.
-As a result this can be achieved through defining indicators of learning (individual and collective) and by connecting them to other indicators.
+Finger and Brand (???) conclude that there is a need to develop a true management system of an organization's evolving learning capacity.
+This, they suggest can be achieved through defining indicators of learning (individual and collective) and by connecting them to other indicators.
 In our view, organizational learning is just a means in order to achieve strategic objectives.
-But creating a learning organization is also a goal, since the ability permanently and collectively to learn is necessary precondition for thriving in the new context.
+But creating a learning organization is also a goal, since the ability, permanently and collectively, to learn is a necessary precondition for thriving in the new context.